YRNEHENRY/YRNEHENRY/README.md

 I'm a Python and C developper.
 But my range of programming skills also are: C#, Java and Javascript.

-I mostly use my spare time to work on my projects to not fall apart in class 😅.
-I also enjoy reading 📖 and playing chess♟️.
+I enjoy reading 📖 and playing chess♟️.

 ## The purpose of my GitHub
 This GitHub is there for my study and personal projects.